-After identifying where you need to use recommendations and what types you intend to use, it is important to determine why you need them.
+Hopefully by now, you’ve identified where you need to use recommendations and what types you intend to use.
+Now it is important to determine why you need them.
 In other words, what are the business outcomes you’re trying to achieve as the result of their implementation?

 Why Use Personalized Product Recommendations in Ecommerce?

-Essentially, for your online store, personalized recommendations have the potential to serve as an effective stand-in for your friendly shop assistant at a time when in-person interaction is no longer possible.
-Yet, Gartner also reports that 80% of marketers are actually planning to abandon their personalization efforts due to lack of ROI, where product recommendations serve as a key component.
+Essentially, for your online store, personalized recommendations have the potential to serve as an effective stand-in for your friendly shop assistant at a time when in-person interactions are no longer common.
+Despite that, Gartner also reports that 80% of marketers are actually planning to abandon their personalization efforts due to lack of ROI, where product recommendations serve as a key component.
 So why isn’t the true potential of personalized search being realized?

-Part of the reason is that most digital business pros still haven’t borrowed all the personalization techniques and concepts that giants like Netflix and Amazon have already mastered and leveraged to fit their business goals.
-In particular, research suggests that most ecommerce websites leverage only a very narrow number of use cases to make product suggestions rendering many of today’s digital shopping experiences clumsy, fractured, and inauthentic.
+Part of the reason is that most digital business pros still haven’t adopted all the personalization techniques and concepts that giants like Netflix and Amazon have already mastered.
+In particular, research suggests that most ecommerce websites leverage only a very narrow number of use cases to make product suggestions rendering their digital shopping experience clumsy, fractured, and inauthentic.

 Don’t let yourself fall into that category.
-As long as you develop a clear understanding of the where, what, why, and how of intelligent product recommendations, you can make them work for you.
-Check out our guide on how a product recommendation engine can make you a success story.
+As long as you develop a clear understanding of the where, what, why of your personalization strategy, and deploy an intelligent recommendation engine, personalized product recommendations can do wonders to your ecommerce business.

-It is commonly said that recommendations are valuable for commerce players because they help support up-selling and cross-selling initiatives which boost conversions.
+It is commonly said that recommendations are valuable for commerce players because they help support up-selling and cross-selling initiatives which boost conversions, improve customer retention, and increase revenue.
 This is true, but also gives rise to two problematic assumptions that must be addressed.

 Depending on the situation, down-selling might actually be the most optimal approach.
 The key to determining which approach is best comes down to understanding the intent of every individual visitor.
 What do they need from you?
 Only by uncovering that intent and factoring it in alongside your business needs can you ensure that both of your goals align with the personalized product recommendations ultimately presented to them.